Freight Shipping from New Orleans to Salt Lake City

 How much does it cost to ship freight from New Orleans to Salt Lake City?

-Full truckload (FTL) rates from New Orleans, LA to Salt Lake City, UT currently range from $4,003-$4,934 for a standard dry van load over the 1,862-mile route.
+Full truckload (FTL) rates from New Orleans, LA to Salt Lake City, UT currently range $4,003-$4,934 (roughly $2.17-$2.66 per mile over 1,862 miles).
 LTL shipments typically cost $1,224-$1,983 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from New Orleans to Salt Lake City?